Woman: Violence against women

 It identifies three forms of such violence: that which occurs in the family, that which occurs within the general community, and that which is perpetrated or condoned by the State.
 It also states that "violence against women is a manifestation of historically unequal power relations between men and women".

 Violence against women remains a widespread problem, fueled, especially outside the West, by patriarchal social values, lack of adequate laws, and lack of enforcement of existing laws.
 Social norms that exist in many parts of the world hinder progress towards protecting women from violence.
 For example, according to surveys by UNICEF, the percentage of women aged 15–49 who think that a husband is justified in hitting or beating his wife under certain circumstances is as high as 90% in Afghanistan and Jordan, 87% in Mali, 86% in Guinea and Timor-Leste, 81% in Laos, and 80% in the Central African Republic.
 A 2010 survey conducted by the Pew Research Center found that stoning as a punishment for adultery was supported by 82% of respondents in Egypt and Pakistan, 70% in Jordan, 56% Nigeria, and 42% in Indonesia.

-Specific forms of violence that affect women include female genital mutilation, sex trafficking, forced prostitution, forced marriage, rape, sexual harassment, honor killings, acid throwing, and dowry related violence.
+Specific forms of violence that affect women include female genital mutilation, sex trafficking, forced prostitution, forced marriage, rape, sexual harassment, honour killings, acid throwing, and dowry related violence.
 Laws and policies on violence against women vary by jurisdiction.
 In the European Union, sexual harassment and human trafficking are subject to directives.
 Governments can be complicit in violence against women, such as when stoning is used as a legal punishment, mostly for women accused of adultery.